 "Well I am tired of ticking and I'm terribly offended.
 I shall have to stop and wait for her all over again."
 The clock said in a gruff paternal voice.

 "Another adventure into Nothingland!"
 He laughed hysterically.
 "Teacup."
-He stared the cup down as if inspecting it for smudges and marks.
+He stared the cups before him down as if inspecting them for smudges and marks.
 Then his head promptly fell on the table.
 Hatter smiled at his sleeping friend then he too closed his eyes.

 "For Hattah I will.
 But Alice isn't coming back to Underland."
 Mally squeaked.